-Fiat is back in the family hatch segment with this car, the Tipo.
+Fiat's entrant in the family hatch segment is this car, the Tipo.
 Smartly styled in Italy and developed and built in Turkey, it looks a much more credible contender than anything the Italian brand has brought us in this class for decades.
-UK buyers get a choice of petrol and diesel engines and hatch and estate bodystyles that are exceptionally spacious.
+UK buyers get a choice of petrol engines and a frugal diesel, plus hatch and estate bodystyles that are exceptionally spacious.

-The smart styling won't disguise the fact that this is unlikely to be the sharpest handling car in its sector, but when we get to drive one, we expect it to be close enough to the class leaders to satisfy most potential buyers.
-The engine range includes five options in total.
-There are two turbo diesel units - a 1.3-litre MultiJet II producing 95bhp and 200Nm and a 1.6-litre MultiJet II with an output of 120bhp and 320Nm.
+The smart styling won't disguise the fact that this is unlikely to be the sharpest handling car in its sector, but we reckon it's close enough to the class leaders to satisfy most potential buyers.
+The engine range includes three options in total.
+There is a single turbo diesel unit - a 1.6-litre MultiJet II with an output of 120hp and 320Nm.
 This 1.6-litre diesel engine can also be combined with a six-speed TCT twin-clutch auto transmission.
-The petrol engine range kicks off with a 1.4-litre 16v powerplant producing 95bhp and 125Nm, then moves on to a 1.4 turbo petrol variant with 120hp and 206Nm.
+The petrol engine range kicks off with a 1.4-litre 16v powerplant producing 95hp and 125Nm, then moves on to a 1.4 T-Jet turbo petrol variant with 120hp and 206Nm.
 The Tipo's roadgoing demeanour has been set up to favour relaxed comfort rather than any kind of dynamic drive.
 You can see why: this is, after all, a car designed primarily around the needs of buyers in developing countries who simply want to get comfortably from A to B. So there's no trick suspension for fancy ride quality, torque vectoring for classy cornering or ridiculously powerful engine options that hardly anyone will buy.
 Where Turin has had modern carry-over technology it can use - the engines, the modular platform, the Uconnect infotainment technology - then that's been thrown into the development mix, but the over-riding priority here has been in the creation of the best possible car for the lowest possible price.

 Fiat knows that it will have to price this car competitively if it's to make any real impact at all on the Focus, Astra and Golf-dominated family hatch segment.
-So prices start at around £13,000 for the hatch, with a premium of around £1,000 for the Station Wagon estate.
+So prices start at around £14,500 for the hatch, with a premium of around £1,000 for the Station Wagon estate.
 There's a choice of four trim levels - 'Easy', 'Steeet', 'Easy Plus' and 'Lounge'.
 The asking figures mean that this car can significantly undercut Focus prices and will be hugely cheaper than a comparable Golf.
-Fiat's targets here will be value-orientated platers in this class like Nissan's Pulsar, Kia's cee'd, Citroen's C4 and Hyundai's i30.
+Fiat's targets here will be value-orientated players in this class like Nissan's Pulsar, Kia's cee'd, Citroen's C4 and Hyundai's i30.
 Even at the kinds of figures we're talking here, Fiat will still need to make sure that this car is very well specified - and has.
 All UK models come as standard with air conditioning, Bluetooth 'phone connectivity, power mirrors, a multi-function steering wheel and a DAB audio system.
 Plus of course there are all the usual safety systems - a full complement of twin front, side and curtain airbags, plus the usual electronic assistance for stability, traction and braking.
 Fiat also offers some of the latest camera-related safety aids, including lane departure warning and an autonomous braking system that scans the road ahead as you drive for potential colliosion hazards.
 If one is detected, you'll be warned.
 If you don't respond - or aren't able to - then the car will automatically apply braking to decrease the severity of any resulting accident.

 The 1.6 litre turbo diesel engine, fitted with second-generation MultiJet technology and variable geometry turbocharger, delivers impressive fuel efficiency and low emissions.
-On the official combined test cycle, the Tipo 1.6 MultiJet II 120hp returns 76.3mpg and produces just 98g/km of CO2emissions.
-With the 1.3-litre MultiJet unit, the returns are pretty much the same.
+On the official combined test cycle, the Tipo 1.6 MultiJet II 120hp returns up to 64.2mpg and up to 117g/km of CO2emissions.
 Go for the base 1.4-litre 95bhp engine and you're looking at up to 43.5mpg and up to 148g/km.
 With the 1.4 T-Jet petrol, it's up to 40.4mpg and up to 160g/km of CO2.
 Finally, a word about warranties.
 You get two years of manufacturer cover with this car, plus a further year from the dealer.
 Plus there's no mileage limitation, which makes this Fiat deal better than the restricted three year/60,000 mile package you get with rival Astra, Golf and Focus models.
 There's also a year of roadside assistance cover, a reasonable three year paintwork warranty and an eight-year anti-perforation guarantee.

 |Bolton Motor Park Abarth, Fiat and Mazda|